teckmonster/pickupstrength/_posts/2018-09-11-Practice-These-Yoga-Poses-For-Beginners.markdown

 layout: post
 title: "ASANA | incorporate these yoga poses into your daily routine."
 date: 2018-09-11 17:13:18 +0200
-modified: 2018-09-11 17:13:18 +0200
+modified: 2018-09-23 17:13:18 +0200
 image: chaturanga.jpg
-tags: [pick up strength, the yoga solution, beginning yoga, yoga basics, yoga poses for beginners at home, yoga for complete beginners, yoga for flexibility and strength]
+tags: [pick up strength, the yoga solution, beginning yoga, yoga basics, yoga poses for beginners at home, yoga for complete beginners, yoga for flexibility and strength, Urdhvamukha Shavasana]
 categories: strength
 description: 10 beginners yoga poses for flexibility and strength at home.
 ---